 Mobile-friendly is no more an option now, especially with Google’s mobile-first index in place.
 Plus,

-• 62% of all eCommerce customers make their purchases with their smartphones.
+• 62% of all eCommerce customers do product research and make their purchases with their smartphones.

 • 90% of all users expect a good eCommerce experience on their mobiles.